 A long time ago I was really into Rubik's Cubes.
 I learned to solve them in about 17 seconds and then, frustrated by lack of learning resources, created YouTube videos

 explaining the Speedcubing methods.
-These went on to become quite popular with 7 million+ views by now.
+These went on to become quite popular.
 There's also my cubing page badmephisto.com

 for doing well in undergrad classes, for younglings.